 Planning Human Resources Policies

 A big part of what an industrial-organizational psychologist does is planning human resources policies.
-For example, they may study employee working styles and help with the development of policies that encourage teamwork and efficiency.
+For example, they may study employee working styles.
+They can help with developing policies that encourage teamwork and efficiency.
 They may also observe management styles and make recommendations for changes that could help boost employee satisfaction and morale in the workplace.
 Industrial-organizational psychologists also improve the quality of life on the job for all of the workers.

 Testing and Evaluating Recruits and Employees

-Another important element of an industrial-organizational psychologist’s job is to evaluate applicants and recruits for the skills and strengths that are necessary in order to do a particular job or task.
+An industrial-organizational psychologist evaluates applicants and recruits for the skills and strengths that are necessary to do a particular job or task.
 They may also test recruits and employees.
 For example, they might test the personality types of employees.
 This allows the industrial-organizational psychologist to work with human resources and put a qualified applicant into the position that is best-suited to their personality type and skills.
 The personality test could also determine if a person would be a good fit for the organization.

 Implementing Employee Training and Development Programs